Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 Valid subcommands:

-  - `enable [board_model]`
+  - `enable <board_model>`

       Enable the XB-100 or XB-200 expansion board.

   - `filter 200 [rx|tx] [50|144|222|custom|auto_1db|auto_3db]`

-      Selects the RX or TX filter on the XB-200 board
+      Selects the specified RX or TX filter on the XB-200 board.
+Below are descriptions of each of the filter options.

+      * 50

+            Selects the 50-54 MHz (6 meter band) filter

+      * 144

+            Selects the 144-148 MHz (2 meter band) filter

+      * 222

+            Selects 222-225 MHz (1.25 meter band) filter.
+Realistically, this filter option is actually slightly wider, covering 206 MHz - 235 MHz.

+      * custom

+            Selects the custom filter path.
+The user should connect a filter along the corresponding FILT and FILT-ANT connections when using this option.
+Alternatively one may jumper the FILT and FILT-ANT connections to achieve "no filter" for reception.
+(However, this is _highly_ discouraged for transmissions.)

+      * auto_1db

+            Automatically selects one of the above choices based upon frequency and the filters' 1dB points.
+The custom path is used for cases that are not associated with the on-board filters.

+      * auto_3db

+            Automatically selects one of the above choices based upon frequency and the filters' 3dB points.
+The custom path is used for cases that are not associated with the on-board filters.

 Examples:

  * `xb 100 enable`

-      Enables the XB-100 GPIO expansion board
+      Enables the XB-100 GPIO expansion board.

  * `xb 200 filter rx 144`

-      Selects the 144 MHz receive filter on the XB-200 LF/MF/HF/VHF transverter expansion board
+      Selects the 144-148 MHz receive filter on the XB-200 expansion board.

 mimo